History

 Sternberg then moved the business into a 6,000 square foot building at 4510 West Addison.
 The company known as Sternberg Manufacturing Company, continued working in wrought iron for many years.
 They had some unusual jobs during the late 1920's and early 1930's including an ongoing project where they cut new Studebaker automobiles in half for display at several Chicago Auto Shows.
 Their reputation and abilities as craftsman capable of handling custom projects grew.

 In 2018, Sternberg was acquired by LMPG, a leading specification-grade LED lighting solutions group based in Montreal.
-Upon Joe Waldau's retirement in late 2019, Mark Dean was named President, becoming instrumental in transitioning Sternberg into LMPG, while keeping the company operational during the COVID-19 pandemic.
-Today, Sternberg is lead by Rocco Masella.
-Rocco brings a wealh of experience within LMPG and is driving a new leadership team while guiding all aspects of strategic planning towards the growth of the business.
+Today, Sternberg is led by John Geagan.
+John brings a wealth of lighting industry experience from within LMPG and is driving a new leadership team while guiding all aspects of strategic planning towards the growth of the business.

 Emil Sternberg